ruby-analysis/delfos/README.md

 # You could click around the app or run integration tests
 ```

-Upload the results to code climate
+Generate and upload the results to code climate

 ```
-rake delfos:code_climate
+rake delfos:analysis delfos:code_climate
 ```

-By default the results are stored in `tmp/delfos/code_climate.json`
+By default the results are stored in `tmp/delfos/results.json`

 Example delfos script to run locally or on a CI server